koenderinklab/OpenDDM/README.md

 conda install -c conda-forge cupy
 ```

-Please consult at the [CuPy requirements](https://docs.cupy.dev/en/stable/install.html) for more info on suitable GPUs and installation options.
+Please consult the [CuPy requirements](https://docs.cupy.dev/en/stable/install.html) for more info on suitable GPUs and installation options.

 ## Installation for developers
 We recommend using mamba to build the environment.
 Install mamba in your conda base environment with